neyapsam/IMDB-Top250-1996-2018-Data-Analysis/README.md

 e)Ratings and new rankings for IMDB's top1000 users

-# More complex calculations about variables will be added
+# PS: More complex calculations about variables will be added

 ## IMDB Top250 1996-1998 Veri Analizi